Steingaden Abbey: History

 Dedicated to John the Baptist, the abbey was founded in 1147 as a Premonstratensian house by Welf VI, third son of Henry the Black, Duke of Bavaria, and brother of Duke Henry the Proud.
 The first monks and their abbot came from the Premonstratensian Rot an der Rot Abbey.
-The Romanesque abbey church was dedicated in 1176.
+The Romanesque abbey church was consecrated in 1176.
+Welf VI and his son Welf VII were both buried here.
 Between 1470 and 1491 the abbey buildings were refurbished under Abbot Caspar Suiter in the Late Gothic style.
-Welf VI and his son Welf VII were both buried here.

 The abbey was looted and burnt in 1525 during the German Peasants' War, and was later almost completely destroyed in the Thirty Years' War.
 Reconstruction was completed in 1663 under Abbot Augustin Bonenmayr in the style of the early Baroque.
 During the 1740s the nave of the church was redecorated in the Rococo style.

 The abbey's prestigious building projects, combined with its inaccessible location, brought it into financial difficulties which remained insuperable to the end of its existence.